 Pets Have Needs Too

-- define the term Needs as something useful or necessary.
-Examples are food, water, shelter.
+- needs: something useful or necessary: food, water, shelter

 - Bix, Daisy.
 Buddy Unchained.
 2006.
 The Gryphon Press.
 Edina, MN.
 ISBN-10: 0-940719-01-0

 - Verdick, Elizabeth Tails Are Not for Pulling.
 2005.
 Free Spirit Publishing.
 Minneapolis, MN.
 ISBN: 1-57542-181-X

 Read aloud Buddy Unchained by Daisy Bix.
 This literature guide provides before, during, and after questions and some activities to do to advocate for humane animal treatment.

 Or, read aloud Tails Are Not for Pulling by Elizabeth Verdick.
 This literature guide provides questions and activities to accompany the reading.

 Discuss the definitions of wants and needs (see Vocabulary above).
 Write the definitions and refer back to them during the discussions.